 Reindeer are delightfully gentle creatures and thanks to their durability in this cold landscape they not only make up the bulk of livestock in the area.

 They are strong working animals!
 You can enjoy Reindeer Safaris in Levi.

 Everyone knows that Father Christmas lives in Lapland with his workshop of elves and team of reindeer.
 But the origins of the real Santa Claus in Lapland is a little blurred.

 Santa Claus didn’t start appearing in Finnish folklore until the arrival of Christian missionaries during the 16th century.
 He is often mixed up with another traditional figure in Scandanavian folklore called Tomte.

 Tomte is a small elf who resembles Father Christmas in miniature form.
 He originally started as a spirit of the winter solstice called Jultomten.
 Over the years his image merged with the popular American version of Santa Claus, and in Finland his sleigh is still pulled by goats instead of reindeer!

 Children in Scandinavia put a bowl of porridge and butter out for him in the evenings, just as it is traditional to leave Father Christmas a mince pie and a glass of sherry in the UK.

-Spend an afternoon helping Santa’s elves with gingerbread baking in the kitchen and enjoy a sleigh ride with Comet.
+Spend an afternoon helping Santa’s elves with gingerbread baking in the kitchen.
 Snow games for young children are included and you are guaranteed a meeting with Santa Claus himself.